Minimisation with scipy.optimize.minimize#

 return 0.5 * k * (r - r0)**2

 Note that we have ordered the three arguments to this function so that the parameter we want to minimise with respect to, r, is the first parameter.
-The second and third parameters, k and r0 will be fixed for a given potential energy surface.
+The second and third parameters, k and r0, will be fixed for a given potential energy surface.

-Then, we define variables to store our initial guess for the equilibrium bond length and for the parameters that define our harmonic potential.
+Then, we define variables to store our initial guess for the equilibrium bond length and the parameters that define our harmonic potential.

-# initial guess and parameters
+# Initial guess and parameters

-x0 = 1.0 # starting guess for r
+x0 = 1.0 # Starting guess for r

-k = 36.0 # spring constant
+k = 36.0 # Spring constant

-r0 = 0.74 # equilibrium distance
+r0 = 0.74 # Equilibrium distance

 Now we call the minimize() function: